Dominik Mareš

-Dominik Mareš (born 3 February 2003) is a Czech professional footballer who plays as a midfielder for FK Mladá Boleslav.
+Dominik Mareš (born 3 February 2003) is a Czech professional football defender, who can also play as a midfielder, for FK Mladá Boleslav.

 Career

 On 10 April 2022, after graduating from Pardubice academy, Mareš made his professional debut for the club in 4–0 loss against Slavia Prague.
+He scored his first league goal for Pardubice in a 3–1 home loss against Brno in October 2022.
 Having scored one goal for Pardubice in 47 top-flight matches, Mareš signed for Mladá Boleslav in January 2025.

 Personal life

 His father, Pavel Mareš, is a former Czech Republic international footballer.